I'll Always Know What You Did Last Summer

-I'll Always Know What You Did Last Summer is a 2006 American direct-to-video supernatural slasher film directed by Sylvain White and written by Michael D. Weiss.
-It is the standalone sequel to I Still Know What You Did Last Summer (1998) and the third installment in the I Know What You Did Last Summer franchise.
-It stars Brooke Nevin, David Paetkau, Torrey DeVitto, Ben Easter, and stuntman Don Shanks as the Fisherman.
+I'll Always Know What You Did Last Summer is a 2006 American direct-to-video supernatural slasher film that is a standalone sequel to the 1998 film I Still Know What You Did Last Summer.
+The film stars Brooke Nevin, David Paetkau, Torrey DeVitto, Ben Easter, and stuntman Don Shanks as the Fisherman.
+It is directed by Sylvain White and written by Michael D. Weiss.
+It is the third installment in the I Know What You Did Last Summer franchise.
+I'll Always Know What You Did Last Summer was released by Sony Pictures Home Entertainment on August 15, 2006.
+The film was panned by critics.
+A 2025 sequel was made that ignores the events of the film.

 Plot

-On July 4, 2004, in the fictional town of Broken Ridge, Colorado, Amber Williams, her boyfriend Colby Patterson and their friends Zoe, Roger, and PJ stage a prank at the town carnival where Roger impersonates the "Fisherman" killer.
+On July 4, 2005, in the fictional town of Broken Ridge, Colorado, Amber Williams, her boyfriend Colby Patterson and their friends Zoe, Roger, and PJ stage a prank at the town carnival where Roger impersonates the "Fisherman" killer.
 Afterward, everyone sees PJ's body impaled on a tractor smokestack instead of the mattresses that were supposed to break his fall.
 The public believes the Fisherman is behind it, and the friends burn the evidence and make a pact to keep it secret.
+They all say "The secret dies with us."

 One year later, Amber returns to town to discover that Colby's internship in Los Angeles did not push through.
 She goes up to the mountains, where she encounters Deputy Haffner who is one of the officers who witnessed the accident.
 Sheriff Davis, PJ's father, resents his son's friends for PJ's death.
 Later that night, Amber awakens to 50 text messages reading "I know what you did last summer."
 She drives to Zoe's shack where Zoe allows Amber to sleep for the night.
-The next day they find Roger and Colby, but he angrily dismisses them when told about the messages.
+The next day, they find Roger and Colby, but he angrily dismisses them when told about the messages.
 Amber is attacked on a ski-lift by someone wielding the hook.

 A drunken Roger contemplates suicide with the hook from the prank.
-When he investigates a noise, he is attacked and killed by the Fisherman.
+When he investigates a strange noise, he is attacked and killed by the Fisherman.
 They go to warn Roger and find him dead along with a suicide note and the hook.
 Deputy Haffner shows up and gets their statements.
 Afterward, they return to Amber's house to find pictures of them from the high school yearbook sliced up and stuck to the wall reading "SOON".
 They all stay at Zoe's place.
-The next day, they go to talk with Lance, PJ's cousin.
-But Colby suggests that the killer might be his uncle, Sheriff Davis.
+The next day, they talk with Lance, PJ's cousin but Colby suggests that the killer might be his uncle, Sheriff Davis.
 Later that night, Colby is injured by the Fisherman while swimming.
 After Lance gets a warning engraved on his motorbike, the four decide to leave town, but Zoe decides to stay after hearing that a major talent scout will be at the town's festival where her band will be performing, which could give them their big break; the four decide to stick together and stay.